Piranha91/NPC-Plugin-Chooser/README.md

 ![Screenshot](https://raw.github.com/Piranha91/NPC-Plugin-Chooser/main/Docs/Images/Abort_Button.png)

-Now, you should have a settings.json file in your Synthesis\Data\NPC-Appearance-Plugin-Filterer folder.
+Now, you should have a settings.json file in your Synthesis\Data\NPC-Plugin-Chooser folder.
 Copy that file to `NPC 1.x\Data`, replacing the settings.json file that already exists there.
 Then you can add the patcher as an executable in MO2 and run it.

 ### Pros and cons of each approach